Master Baker Interview with Chef Leslie Bilderback, CMB

 I am thrilled Chef Bilderback contacted me about her book, The Complete Idiot's Guide to Success as a Chef and then agreed to participate on my web site.
 Leslie is a Certified Master Baker and has been a chef for nearly 20 years.
 Little did she know how little I know about baking so I'm thrilled to have her expertise included at The Reluctant Gourmet.

-Leslie is a graduate of the acclaimed California Culinary Academy in San Francisco and then went on to apprentice under chefs Robert Jorin and Bo Friberg, two very well know chefs in their field.
-She worked as Pastry Chef of Postrio and Zola’s in San Francisco, Sedona in Berkeley and Georgia in Los Angeles.
+Leslie is a graduate of the acclaimed California Culinary Academy (now closed) in San Francisco and then went on to apprentice under chefs Robert Jorin and Bo Friberg, two very well know chefs in their field.
+She worked as Pastry Chef of Postrio and Zola's in San Francisco, Sedona in Berkeley and Georgia in Los Angeles.

 After becoming a Certified Master Baker in 1999, she was a finalist on Team USA of the Coup du Monde de la Boulangerie.
 Wow!
 And does Leslie stop here?

 No she then collaborated with Spago's Pastry Chef Sherry Yard on the James Beard Award-winning cookbook, The Secrets of Baking.
 Now can you understand why I am so excited Leslie accepted to be on my site?

 A wife and mother of two daughters and two dogs, Leslie currently lives in Southern California.
 I am thrilled to introduce you to Chef Bilderback and finally have someone who can answer some of you baking questions.
 Here's her interview: